Fractured Paradise

 Fractured Paradise is the fourteenth studio album by American Christian rock group Seventh Day Slumber.
 It was released on March 15, 2024, and produced by Kellen McGregor.
 A deluxe edition of the album was released on May 16, 2025.
 The album features multiple collaborations, including guest slots from Kellin Quinn and Brook Reeves, as well as Paul McCoy.
-It is their last album to feature guitarist Weston Evans.
+It is their last album to feature Ken Reed on bass before his departure from the band in 2025, with guitarist Weston Evans taking over bass duties.

 Critical reception

 Jesus Freak Hideout wrote: "Overall, Fractured Paradise is a worthy followup to one of 2022's standout albums [Death by Admiration].
 While it may be less likely to convert new fans or truly change the game for the veteran band, current fans of Seventh Day Slumber and the modern rock/metal scene as a whole will likely find more than enough to like here.
 There are enough signs of maturation and musical evolution even in just two years to show that almost three decades into their career, Seventh Day Slumber still have a ton of gas in their tank."

 New Release Today praised the album, stating, "The honesty and seriousness of the lyrics in Fractured Paradise make this album extraordinarily relevant and timely for today's world!
 Joe Rojas's honesty, integrity, and undeniable street cred are why I believe this one will rise to the top and fast.
 I love Fractured Paradise, and you will, too."